 Shibboleth provides identification for an external network to allow MSU network users to access restricted websites, information, and resources located outside the MSU network.
 Shibboleth supports NetID authentication in addition to Community ID authentication.
 The Kerberos authentication protocol is used on the back end of the Shibboleth service.

 The MSU Computer Store has many licenses available for departmental use on campus, including many products that can be used by MSU faculty, staff, and students.
 Some of the site licenses are perpetual and some are part of annual contracts.
-To consult about possible site licensing opportunities, contact the MSU Site License Coordinator in the Computer Store at (517) 432-0700.
+To consult about possible site licensing opportunities, contact the MSU Site License Coordinator in the Tech Store at (517) 432-0700.

 IT Services central software licensing manages multiple license servers which control access to various software packages in use on campus.
 Site-licensed and concurrent-use software may be controlled via vendor-specific license server implementations.
-The MSU Computer Store has many site licenses available for departmental use on campus.
+The MSU Tech Store has many site licenses available for departmental use on campus.
 IT Services also provides a wide variety of software in centrally supported university classrooms and computer labs.

 There are several storage options avaialble to the MSU community including media storage solutions, online collaborative spaces, and types of department storage.